adsp-polito/2025-P3-AI-Personas/docs/md/persona_extraction_pipeline.md

 ### Traits (reasoning output)
 - `style_profile`: how the persona would speak (tone adjectives, formality, directness, emotional flavour, criticality, verbosity, preferred structures, example phrases).
-- `value_frame`: what they prioritize (priority_rank plus sustainability, price sensitivity, novelty seeking, brand loyalty, health concern, and a summary description).
+- `value_frame`: what they prioritize as core values (priority_rank plus sustainability, price sensitivity, novelty seeking, brand loyalty, health concern, and a summary description).
 - `reasoning_policies`:
   - `purchase_advice`: default biases and tradeoff rules to apply when recommending.
   - `product_evaluation`: what earns praise, what triggers criticism, and must-always-check items.